Combining clustering of variables and feature selection using random forests: Simulation study

-\paragraph{Prediction performances on a test dataset.} In addition to the learning dataset, a test sample of $n=600$ observations is now generated.
-We focus on the prediction performances of the proposed methodology \b{CoV/VSURF} on this test sample and do comparisons with 3 other methodologies: \begin{itemize} \item \b{VSURF}: variable selection using random forests is applied on the original 120 variables, \item \b{RF}: random forests are applied on the original 120 variables, \item \b{CoV/RF}: random forests are applied on the $K^*$ synthetic variables obtained by \b{CoV} in a first step. \end{itemize} Note that the test sample of size $n=600$ is fixed all along this simulation study.
+In addition to the learning dataset, a test sample of $n=600$ observations is now generated.
+We focus on the prediction performances of the proposed methodology \b{CoV/VSURF} on this test sample and do comparisons with 3 other methodologies: \begin{itemize} \item \b{VSURF}: variable selection using random forests is applied on the original 120 variables, \item \b{RF}: random forests are applied on the original 120 variables, \item \b{CoV/RF}: random forests are applied on the $K^*$ synthetic variables obtained by \b{CoV}. \end{itemize} Note that the test sample of size $n=600$ is fixed all along this simulation study.
 We obtain in Figure~\ref{fig:boxplot_don600} the boxplots of test error rates.